johnmorehouse/website/content/author/admin/_index.md

 +++

-I am a second year Economics PhD student at the University of Oregon.
+I am a third year Economics PhD student at the University of Oregon.
 I am interested in environmental and urban economics.
 Outside of academics, I enjoy traveling and cycling.